 As well as private practice I have worked in a hospital setting and in hospices with adults and children suffering from life threatening and life limiting illnesses.

-I have the experience of setting up and developing a counselling service in the private sector and of co-ordinating a bereavement service within the NHS.
+I have the experience of setting up and developing a counselling service for a charitable organisation and of co-ordinating a bereavement service within the NHS.

 I am qualified to supervise psychotherapists, counsellors and other professionals.(see supervisors profile)